 Invasive plants are those that thrive and aggressively spread in areas that are not their native habitat.
-These introduced species of plants spread to such an extent that they can do damage to the environment, the economy or even to our health.
+These introduced species of plants spread to such an extent that they can do damage to the environment, the economy, or even to our health.
 USDA zone 4 covers much of the northern portion of the country and, as such, there is a fairly lengthy list of invasive plants that thrive in zone 4.
-The following article contains information of the most common invasive plants in zone 4, although it is by no means comprehensive, as non-native plants are constantly being introduced.
+The following article contains information on the most common invasive plants in zone 4, although it is by no means comprehensive, as non-native plants are constantly being introduced.

 Zone 4 Invasive Plants

-Gorse and Brooms – Gorse, Scotch broom and other brooms are common invasive plants that thrive in zone 4.
+Gorse and Brooms – Gorse, Scotch broom, and other brooms are common invasive plants that thrive in zone 4.
 Each mature shrub can produce over 12,000 seeds that can survive in the soil for up to 50 years.
-These shrubs become highly flammable fuel for wildfires, and both the flowers and seeds are toxic to humans and livestock.
+These shrubs become highly flammable fuel for wildfires and both the flowers and seeds are toxic to humans and livestock.
 Non-aggressive plant alternatives for zone 4 include:

 - Blue elderberry

 Saltcedar – Another invasive plant found in zone 4 is saltcedar, so named since the plants exude salts and other chemicals that render the soil inhospitable for other plants to germinate.
 This large shrub to small tree is a real water hog, which is why it thrives in moist areas such as along rivers or streams, lakes, ponds, ditches, and canals.
 It not only affects the soil chemistry but also the amount of water available for other plants and also creates fire hazards.
 It can produce 500,000 seeds in a year that are spread by wind and water.